JessicaBarclay/CV/jessica-barclay-cv.md

 *MakerClub is a company which hosts programming and robotics workshops nationwide for children aged 8-13*

-- Responsibilities involve teaching children basic coding
+- Responsibilities involve teaching children basic coding using simplified C++
 - Teaching the programming of micro-controllers, similar to the Arduino and Raspberry Pi

 **Big Sky Studios, London** (May 2015 - September 2015)